walsam00/confocal_image_quantification/README.md

 # Use Case and Adaptability

 This software was originally developed for a project quantifying endosomal processes following **DNA-LNP transfection** of specific cell lines.
-The full paper can be found [here](insert DOI link once published).
+The full paper can be found [here](https://doi.org/10.1016/j.jconrel.2025.113709).

-You can use the software as-is with the **pre-trained Ilastik segmentation files** available [here](link to Ilastik project files once published) to replicate the published results or apply it to similar types of image data.
+You can use the software as-is with the **pre-trained Ilastik segmentation files** available [here](https://doi.org/10.5281/zenodo.14537397) (you need the *.ilp files contained in that repository) to replicate the published results or apply it to similar types of image data.

 While the software is tailored for this specific use case, it can be adapted for other image quantification tasks.
 The workflow can be used for any task that involves quantifying the overlap of puncta in two signal channels, where one channel also contains a weaker signal representing the cells, along with a separate channel for the cell nucleus.